Having a better aim, say, finish getting into small opening (8)

 'having a better aim say' is the definition.

-'finish getting into small opening' is the subsidiary indication.
+'finish getting into small opening' is the wordplay.

 'finish' becomes 'die'.